goto40/textx-cpp/README.md

 ## Open Points

- * "eolterm" not used/interpreted
+ * "eolterm" not used/interpreted (for repeat_operator and assignment)
- * is it correct that either "eolterm", or a repeat modifier, but not both are allowed...? test in textx...
+ * is it correct that either "eolterm", or a repeat modifier, but not both are allowed...? test in textx... (for repeat_operator and assignment)
+ * TODO: use has_match_suppression